-• Local actors and institutions: include local actors directly or indirectly affected by the consequences of natural hazards or the impact of climate change as we as involved in their management.
+- Local actors and institutions: include local actors directly or indirectly affected by the consequences of natural hazards or the impact of climate change as we as involved in their management.
 Institutions refer to formal and informal agreements regulating and governing their interaction.
-Good local governance contributes to the quality of lives of communities

-• Local governance structures include the "sum of the many ways individuals and institutions, public and private, manage their common affairs.
+Good local governance contributes to the quality of lives of communities which considers citizen's voice and provide them with a platform for exercise their leadership. - Local governance structures: include the "sum of the many ways individuals and institutions, public and private, manage their common affairs.
 It is a continuing process through which conflicting or diverse interests may be accommodated and co-operative action may be taken.
 It includes formal institutions and regimes empowered to enforce compliance, as well as informal arrangements that people and institutions either have agreed to or perceive to be in their interest."
 (Commission on Global Governance 1995: 2)